pqvst/hello/_posts/2021-07-26-self-hosted-analytics-with-umami-and-traefik.md

 I think Umami is a great compliment to other analytics tools, and I could even see myself switching over to it completely and removing Google Analytics in the future.

-For me the main benefit with Umami is the simplicity.
+For me the main benefit with Umami is simplicity.
 It's easy to setup, it has all the features I need, and the analytics seems relatively accurate.
 Whereas, Google Analytics has become a tool that I dread having to login to...

 On the other hand, as a free, open-source project, you never know what will happen in the future.
 At least for now the project is actively maintained, and I hope it keeps going for the foreseeable future!